suryaacharan/birds-riverside/README.md

       val birdsInParkRDD: RDD[(IFeature, IFeature)] = riversideParkData.spatialJoin(birdDataPoints)
     ```

-3. For each row in the above birdsInParkRDD , added a column name called Bird with value and converted it to a spatial RDD preserving the park details and value 1 for every bird observed. i.e for every bird observed in a park there will be a row.
+3. For each row in the above birdsInParkRDD , added a column name called Bird with value of OBSERVATION COUNT column from bird feature(data).
+Since, it was of type string, parsed it as an integer and defaulted value if incase there are exceptions. eg. Some records have entry "X" in Observation count.
+Also made it null-safe.
 Converted it to a dataframe

      ```scala
-        val birdsInParkDF: DataFrame =birdsInParkRDD.map({ case (park, bird) => Feature.append(park, 1, "Bird")}).toDataFrame(sparkSession)
+        val birdsInParkDF: DataFrame =birdsInParkRDD.map({ case (park, bird) => Feature.append(park, Try(bird.getAs[String]("OBSERVATION COUNT").toInt).getOrElse(0), "Bird",IntegerType)}).toDataFrame(sparkSession)
     ```

 4. Performed a group by operation on "PARK_NAME" i.e to join all rows of bird sightings by the park's name, preserved the geographic info and created a summation of all the birds to store as result data frame.
 Wrote the output from this result to a GeoJSON output file.
      ```scala
-        val result : DataFrame= birdsInParkDF.groupBy("PARK_NAME","g").sum("Bird").alias("Bird count")
+        val result : DataFrame= birdsInParkDF.groupBy("PARK_NAME","g").sum("Bird").as("Bird Observations")

         result.toSpatialRDD.coalesce(1).saveAsGeoJSON("birdsInPark")
     ```